Blog Post

 8. Rent & Other Fees

-Stay out of trouble by listing the exact amount of rent and other fees in your residential lease agreement.
+As landlords, stay out of trouble by listing the exact amount of monthly rent and other fees in your residential lease agreement.
 List them separately for clarity’s sake.

-In terms of rent, besides obviously spelling out exactly how much is due, you should also state:
+In terms of rent, besides obviously spelling out exactly how much is due, as a landlord, you should also state:

 • Whether there are late fees if the tenant doesn't pay rent when it’s due.
 In this regard, consider these things:

-• Will you charge a daily fee, if so how much?
+• Will you charge a daily fee for the unpaid rent, if so how much?

 • Will you charge a flat fee, if so how much?

 • What rent payment methods are allowed?
-Do you accept cash or check?
+Do you accept cash or check when the tenants pay the due amount?

 9. Right of Entry